bella2391/mlgt/README.md

 [”Introduction to Creating Web Applications with Node.js”](https://zenn.dev/wkb/books/node-tutorial).

 ## Credits
-This project uses other external assets someone creates - see the [CREDITS.txt](CREDITS.txt)
+This project uses other external assets someone creates - see the [CREDITS](CREDITS)

 ## License
 [MIT](LICENSE)